dicksont/string-etc/README.md

 However, this type of direct access may lead to conflicts on CommonJS systems like Node.
 Unlike AMD or web pages, libraries are automatically loaded in Node.
 We may have other libraries in our dependency tree that add similarly named methods to the same *String.prototype* object.
 When we call these methods, we may be in fact be calling the function that overwrote ours.

 We added a special arrangement on Node to prevent this problem.
 We create a local wrapper function.
-Instead, of attaching the methods to the global *String.prototype* object, we attach it to this function.
+Instead, of attaching the methods to the global *String.prototype* object, we attach them to this function.
 We would have:

 ```javascript
 string('California').cram(8) // returns Califor…